 Multidisciplinary drifting Observatory for the Study of Arctic Climate

-The Swiss Polar Institute is co-funding Swiss teams to take part in the MOSAiC expedition, one of the largest scientific expeditions ever organised in the Arctic.
-Dr. Julia Schmale (Paul Scherrer Institute) and Dr. Martin Schneebeli (WSL) act as the PIs for these projects which were selected by the MOSAiC organisation.
-Researchers from over 19 countries are taking part in the expedition.
+The Swiss Polar Institute has co-funded Swiss teams to take part in the MOSAiC expedition, one of the largest scientific expeditions ever organised in the Arctic.
+Prof. Julia Schmale (Paul Scherrer Institute) and Dr. Martin Schneebeli (WSL) acted as the PIs for these projects which were selected by the MOSAiC organisation.
+Researchers from over 19 countries took part in the expedition.

-Since the autumn 2019, the German research icebreaker Polarstern is drifting through the Arctic Ocean – trapped in ice.
-The expedition is led by the Alfred Wegener Institute AWI with the support of international partners.
+In autumn 2019, the German research icebreaker Polarstern set sail from Tromsø, Norway, to spend a year drifting through the Arctic Ocean – trapped in ice.
+The expedition was led by the Alfred Wegener Institute AWI with the support of international partners.

 Lay summaries of the Swiss projects on board

 Measurement-Based Understanding of the aeRosol budget in the high Arctic and its Climate Effects (MBRACE)

 Clouds are a critical element for the energy transfer between the atmosphere and the surface.
 They can cool the surface by blocking sunlight, but they can also warm the surface by reflecting the warm, infrared radiation of Earth.
 Opposed to most other regions on Earth, clouds in the Arctic tend to have a warming effect.
 In order to form, clouds require small particles in the air, aerosols, that function as seeds for cloud droplets and ice crystals.
 However, to date we know very little about the sources and abundance of these cloud seeds, particularly during polar night, because such measurements were simply not possible before MOSAiC.